RotemBT/stock-watchlist/README.md

 # Stock-watchlist-microservices-project

-Stock Watchlist is a platform that you can add stocks to you watch list, you will see the price value of each stock real-time and get real-time news who related to those stocks in you watch list.
+Stock Watchlist is a platform that you can add stocks to you watch list, you will able to get news and bar from current year who related to those stocks in you watch list.

 ### Project Architecture